Zen 4

-Zen 4 is the codename for a CPU microarchitecture by AMD, released on September 27, 2022.
-It is the successor to Zen 3 and uses TSMC's N5 process for CCDs.
-Zen 4 powers Ryzen 7000 mainstream desktop processors (codenamed "Raphael") and will be used in high-end mobile processors (codenamed "Dragon Range"), thin & light mobile processors (codenamed "Phoenix"), as well as Epyc 9004 server processors (codenamed "Genoa" and "Bergamo").
+Zen 4 is the name for a CPU microarchitecture designed by AMD, released on September 27, 2022.
+It is the successor to Zen 3 and uses TSMC's N6 process for I/O dies, N5 process for CCDs, and N4 process for APUs.

+Zen 4 powers Ryzen 7000 performance desktop processors (codenamed "Raphael"), Ryzen 8000G series mainstream desktop APUs (codenamed "Phoenix"), and Ryzen Threadripper 7000 series HEDT and workstation processors (codenamed "Storm Peak").
+It is also used in extreme mobile processors (codenamed "Dragon Range"), thin & light mobile processors (codenamed "Phoenix" and "Hawk Point"), as well as EPYC 8004/9004 server processors (codenamed "Siena", "Genoa" and "Bergamo").
+Zen 4 is the first microarchitecture whose chips (Ryzen 7000) use the AM5 motherboard socket.